Taeyeon: 2020–present: Collaborations and continued success

 On March 9, 2020, Taeyeon was set to release the digital single "Happy" in celebration of her birthday; however, she postponed the single's release to May 4 following the death of her father.
 The song reached number four on the Gaon Digital Chart and number nine on Billboard's World Digital Songs Chart.
 In November 2020, Taeyeon released her second Japanese-language EP #GirlsSpkOut.
 The title track of the same name featured Japanese rapper Chanmina, marking Taeyeon's first Japanese collaboration.
 In the same period, Taeyeon became a regular cast member on tvN's music variety show Amazing Saturday - DoReMi Market.
 Taeyeon released her fourth Korean-language EP What Do I Call You on December 15, 2020.
 The album peaked at number four on the Gaon Album Chart and sold over 120,000 units in South Korea, making Taeyeon the first female artist to have five different albums sell over 100,000 units each on the Gaon Album Chart.

-On May 18, 2021, Taeyeon was featured in Taemin's song "If I Could Tell You", released as part of his EP Advice.
+Taeyeon was featured in Taemin's song "If I Could Tell You", released as part of his EP Advice (2021).
+Her next digital single, "Weekend" was released on July 6, 2021.

-On July 6, 2021, Taeyeon released her new digital single "Weekend".
 The single peaked at number four on both the Gaon Digital Chart and the Billboard K-pop Hot 100 Chart.
 The following month, she joined the travel variety show Petkage alongside label-mate Kim Hee-chul.
 On August 30, 2021, Taeyeon was featured in Key's pre-release single "Hate That...".
 On November 28, 2021, Taeyeon recorded "Little Garden" for tvN's television drama Jirisan.
 On December 27, 2021, Taeyeon was revealed as a member of the supergroup Got the Beat alongside groupmate Hyoyeon.
 The group debuted on January 3, 2022.

 On January 17, 2022, Taeyeon released her new digital single "Can't Control Myself", which serves as a pre-release single for her third studio album, INVU, which was released on February 14.
 The album peaked at number two on South Korea's Gaon Album Chart.
 "INVU" charted at number eight on the Billboard World Digital Songs and topped South Korea's Gaon Digital Chart for four consecutive weeks.
 She was awarded Best Female Solo Artist at the 2022 Genie Music Awards.

+On May 5, 2023, it was announced that Taeyeon would hold her fifth concert, The Odd of Love, starting from June 3.